How to use Chase Ultimate Rewards® when booking a hotel

 Time to read min

-Booking hotels through Chase Ultimate Rewards
+How to book hotels through Chase Ultimate Rewards

 Cardmembers with multiple eligible Chase credit cards that earn Ultimate Rewards can pool their points to get the most out of them.
-When you book your hotel through the Chase travel portal, you can earn points on reservations paid with your Chase card which earns Ultimate Rewards points.
-For instance, you may earn up to 10x points on hotels with the Chase Sapphire Reserve® card.
+When you book your hotel through Chase Travel, you can earn an accelerated earn rate on reservations paid with your eligible Chase card.

 The differences between Chase cards and partner cards

-The above information about Chase Ultimate Rewards points is only applicable to the Chase-branded cards.
+The above information about Chase Ultimate Rewards points is only applicable to Chase-branded credit cards.
 However, Chase also offers co-branded cards with hotel partners.
 These cards don't earn Ultimate Rewards points but do offer alternative opportunities for redeeming rewards.

 In summary